Rational Homotopy Equivalence: Preliminaries on rational homotopy theory

 to get a lift $\widehat{f}\colon \M_Y\to \M_X$ unique up to homotopy. $f^*$ is a quasi-isomorphism if and only if $\widehat{f}$ is a quasi-isomorphism and this is equivalent with $\widehat{f}$ being an isomorphism by Lemma \ref{QIsoIso}.

 The proof that the map $[X,Y] \to [\M_Y,\M_X]$ constructed above is a bijection is available in \cite{GM}, Chapter 15. \end{proof}

-\begin{cor} Let $X$ and $Y$ be simply connected Kan complexes such that $\pi_i(X)\otimes\Qbb$ and $\pi_i(Y)\otimes\Qbb$ are finite dimensional rational vector spaces for all $i\in\Nbb$.
+\begin{cor} Let $X$ and $Y$ be simply connected Kan complexes such that $\pi_i(X)\otimes\Qbb$ and $\pi_i(Y)\otimes\Qbb$ are finite-dimensional for all $i\in\Nbb$.
 Then $X$ and $Y$ have the same rational homotopy type if and only if their minimal models are isomorphic

 \end{cor}

 \begin{proof} Assume that there is an isomorphism $g\colon \M_{Y}\to \M_{X}$ and consider rationalization $r\colon Y\to Y_\Qbb$ of $Y$ and its associated minimal model $\M_{Y_\Qbb}$.
 We can use Proposition \ref{bij} since the pairs $(Y,Y_{\Qbb})$ and $(X,Y_{\Qbb})$ satisfy its assumptions.
 Denote $\widehat{r}\colon \M_{Y_\Qbb}\to\M_{Y}$ the image of $r$ in the bijection $[Y,Y_\Qbb]\cong[\M_{Y_\Qbb},\M_{Y}]$ and use the bijection $[X,Y_\Qbb]\cong[\M_{Y_\Qbb},\M_{X}]$ to get the preimage $h\colon X\to Y_\Qbb$ of the isomorphism $g\circ \widehat{r}$.
 Hence $h$ is a rational homotopy equivalence and the desired chain of rational homotopy equivalences is